-Frequency: This is not a live class, but through the Moodle classroom there will be a lot of opportunities for discussion and interaction.
+Frequency: This is not a live class, but through the Moodle classroom there will be many opportunities for discussion and interaction.
 Every Monday the online classroom will list the assignments, resources, and activities for that week.
-This will always include reading 1-2 chapters from our texts and optional fun videos or other resources.
-Each week you will also be asked to complete various activities based on the reading, such as writing responses to questions, contributing to class wikis, or other creative ways to think about the material.
-Any questions you have about the reading can be submitted by Thursday morning of each week and I’ll answer them by Friday evening (sooner if you have them sooner!).
+This will always include reading one to two chapters from our texts and optional fun videos or other resources.
+Each week you will also be asked to complete various activities based on the reading, such as writing responses to questions, contributing to class wikis, or discovering creative ways to think about the material.
+Any questions you have about the reading can be submitted by Thursday morning of each week, and I’ll answer them by Friday evening (sooner if you have them sooner!).
 All required assignments are due the following Monday morning.

-Feedback on written responses and other substantial assignments.
+Feedback will be provided on written responses and other substantial assignments.

-Students will need to purchase the books The Circle of Happiness and the Travel Guide to the Circle of Happiness from RFP, as well as need a computer in order to access the online Moodle classroom.
+Students will need to purchase the books The Circle of Happiness and the Travel Guide to the Circle of Happiness from Royal Fireworks Press.

 For Suggested Ages:

-This course is geared towards ages 14 to 18 although any student who meets the prerequisites is welcome to enroll.
+This course is geared toward children ages 14 to 18, although any student who meets the prerequisites is welcome to enroll.